JeffreyMolendijk/PostgreSQL/README.md

 ![Database creation](/img/tutorial_1.PNG)

-## Creating PostgreSQL databases using R
+## Creating PostgreSQL database tables using R
 Creating databases using pgAdmin can be a lengthy process, where the columns and corresponding datatypes of your new database need to be entered one by one.
 Instead we will use R to create the structure of our new database, and send it to PostgreSQL.

 To start we will install and load the required packages for this tutorial.